mxagar/elastic_search_guide/elasticsearch_catalogue.md

 - Specifying the Result Format
 - Source Filtering
-- Specifying the Result Size
+- Specifying the Result Size and Offset
+- Sorting Results

 ```json
 // -- Specifying the Result Format